 THE STORY (The short version)

 “Let’s cut to the chase… I used to think I was born in the wrong place and time, but I’m over it.
-The old German provinces of eastern France provided an adequate landscape to my early escapades into the world of rock and roll, and I thrived.
-I formed my first band in 1967, using gear left over from the previous generation of rockers - we tried to make the best of it.
-A few years later, we had a hold on the circuit and became a common feature of the local papers and radio stations.
-After my army time (see "writings" section), I relocated to London and joined Stallion, a pub circuit band, before forming 2nd Sign with Stallion’s bass player, Andy Dunlop, who at the time was co-writing with Terry Dempsey (David Cassidy’s Daydreamer).
-We then joined forces with Ivan Couts and his pal Jeff Beck to work on a BBC rock opera tentatively named Turn of the Century.
-I moved to New York City in 1978, performed in a number of bands on the same bill as the Ramones, Carmine Appice, etc, played the parks and the clubs, but I was after a better and saner gig.
-I met with Ian Hunter in 1980 as Steve Stevens and I were a coin toss away of replacing Mick Ronson in the band, but Ronno decided to stay after all… Good times were had in the Big Apple, but I longed for a new and more even-paced lifestyle, which I found in San Francisco.
-Once again, many acts and gigs, one album with seminal band Fillmore House, plenty of studio time as both a sideman and producer, and after ten fulfilling years, I moved north to the city of Eureka where I now dedicate my time to recording, performing, writing fiction novels, and on and off guitar building.
+The old German provinces of Eastern France provided enough of a social landscape for me to thrive.
+I formed my first band in 1967 with some of the gear left over from the previous generation of local rockers - we felt like stars.
+It took five long years before we secured a hold on the regional circuit and became a common feature of the local papers and radio stations, but the work was worth it.
+After my army time (see "writings" section), I relocated to London to join Stallion - a busy pub circuit band at the time - before forming 2nd Sign with Stallion’s bass player, Andy Dunlop, who was also co-writing with Terry Dempsey (David Cassidy’s Daydreamer).
+We then joined forces with Ivan Couts and his pal Jeff Beck to work on a BBC production tentatively named Turn of the Century, but before completion, I moved to New York City.
+It was mid 1978, and I'm not totally sure what made me do it...
+I eventually performed in a number of bands, opening for the Ramones, Carmine Appice, etc...
+We played the parks and the clubs, but I was after a better and saner gig.
+I met with Ian Hunter in 1980 with the intention of replacing Mick Ronson, who was leaving the band for health reasons, but Ronno decided to stay after all… Good times were had in the Big Apple, but I longed for something different, which I found in San Francisco.
+What didn't change on the other hand were the many acts and gigs, inclusive of one album with seminal band Fillmore House, ample studio time as both sideman and producer, as well as promotional work that took me momentarilly back to Europe.
+Eventually, tired of the rat race, I moved north to the city of Eureka, where I now dedicate my time to recording, authoring fiction novels, and last but not least, the Zen practice of guitar building.

 I have recorded over a dozen solo albums and performed on many with others.
 Check the discography page for details.